Zhongfu-Mao/The-Road-To-Fullstack/docs/Cloud/AWS/Associate Level.md

 * AWS-managed NAT, higher bandwidth, high availability, no administration
 * Pay per hour for usage and bandwidth
-* NATGW is created in a specific Availability Zone, uses an Elastic IP
+* *NATGW is created in a specific Availability Zone, uses an Elastic IP*
 * **Can’t be used by EC2 instance in the same subnet (only from other subnets)**
 * Requires an IGW (Private Subnet => NATGW => IGW)
 * 5 Gbps of bandwidth with automatic scaling up to 45 Gbps
 * No Security Groups to manage / required

+!!! tip

+    Ensure that your connection is using a TCP, UDP, or ICMP protocol only.

 ### Network Access Control List(NACL)